Your website needs high-converting landing pages. To achieve this, you’ll need to get your landing page design right.

 See how Crazy Egg does it:

-As of April this year, mobile-usability has become a ranking factor in search.
+Mobile usability is a major a ranking factor in search.
 This means if your website isn’t mobile-friendly it can hurt your SEO.

-And I’m not just talking about mobile-optimization, it’s more complicated than that now.
+And I’m not just talking about mobile optimization, it’s more complicated than that now.

 Sara Angeles of Business News Daily explained the changes well: